OFAC Blocked Assets

 4. Any assets or property in the United States or U.S.-controlled areas belonging to an SDN or associated with a designated foreign government or SDN.

 All persons, including financial institutions, in possession of property blocked under a sanctions program must report it.
 The reporting requirement is not limited to financial institutions that receive and block payments or transfers but applies to everyone who is required to block property.
-As stated in 31 C.F.R. § 501.603(a)(1), this requirement is mandatory and applies to all U.S. persons (or persons subject to U.S. jurisdiction) who possess or control any property or interests in property blocked according to a sanctions program requiring blocking.
+As stated in 31 C.F.R. § 501.603(a)(1), this requirement is mandatory and applies to all U.S. persons (or persons subject to U.S. jurisdiction) who possess or control any property or interests in property blocked according to OFAC sanctions program requiring blocking.

-OFAC Licensing and Compliance
+Role of OFAC Licensing and Compliance

 OFAC Blocked Assets: Current Prohibitions

-Angola, The Balkans, Belarus, Burma/Myanmar, The Ivory Coast/Cote d’Ivoire, The Central African Republic, Cuba, The Congo/Democratic Republic of Congo, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Russia, Sierra Leone, Somalia, Sudan/Darfur, South Sudan, Syria, Ukraine, Yemen, and Zimbabwe.
+At present, OFAC-administered sanctions programs target the following countries: Angola, The Balkans, Belarus, Burma/Myanmar, The Ivory Coast/Cote d’Ivoire, The Central African Republic, Cuba, The Congo/Democratic Republic of Congo, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Russia, Sierra Leone, Somalia, Sudan/Darfur, South Sudan, Syria, Ukraine, Yemen, and Zimbabwe.

 Moreover, sanctions target individuals and entities identified as Specially Designated Nationals due to their suspected involvement in or support of terrorism, international narcotics trafficking, or the proliferation of weapons of mass destruction.